Kuala Lumpur skyline in 2026

 Opening a bank account

-Unlike in some countries, opening an account in Malaysia requires patience and solid documentation:
+Unlike some countries, opening an account in Malaysia takes patience and solid supporting documents:

 • - Your original passport with a valid visa (iKad recommended).